Enderpotato/SudokuSolver/README.md

 # SudokuSolver

 ## Description
 A simple web page to solve sudoku boards.
 Coded using HTML, CSS and JS.
+Rendered using the p5js library.
 This solver uses wave function collapse algorithm to solve the board.

 ### Algorithm